Minnesota Atheists Constitution and Bylaws

 SECTION 1.
 ELECTIONS

-Elections to the board of directors shall be held annually in February at a general membership meeting called for that purpose.
-Members shall be notified by mail of the election date, time and location at least fifteen (15) days before the election.
+Elections to the board of directors shall be held annually in February at a business meeting called for that purpose.
+Members shall be notified in the newsletter of the election date, time and location at least fifteen (15) days before the election.
 Notice in the newsletter shall satisfy the requirement of notification by mail.
+(Revised September 18, 2016)

-BYLAW: Brief biographies of all candidates shall be included in the election notice.
-Candidates for office shall submit their biographies by the specified deadline, given relevant personal information and qualifications for the office sought.
+BYLAW: All candidates shall be given the opportunity to provide candidate statements for inclusion in the election notice.
+Candidates for office shall submit their biographies by the specified deadline, giving relevant personal information and qualifications for the office sought.
+(Revised September 18, 2016)

 Candidates must be nominated by at least one other member in good standing.
 Each office shall be nominated and voted on separately.
-The order of election shall be: president, associate president, chair, associate chair, treasurer, secretary, directors.
+The order of election shall be: president, associate president, chair, associate chair, treasurer, secretary, at-large directors.
 All contested elections shall be by secret ballot.
-Election shall be by majority vote.
+Election shall be by majority vote of those present and voting.
 Abstentions shall not be counted.
 Those candidates not elected to one office may run for any other office for which a vote has not yet been called.
-Members may vote for only one candidate in the elections for secretary and treasurer.
-For the election of directors, they may vote for up to three candidates.
-(Revised October 18, 1998.) and (October 20, 2002)
+For the election of directors-at-large, members may vote for up to three candidates.
+The three candidates receiving the most votes will be elected.
+If there is a tie that must be broken to determine who has been elected, there will be a another vote among the candidates in that tie.
+If there remains a tie after the revote, there will be subsequent votes, each time eliminating those candidates not tied for election to office.
+(Revised October 18, 1998) (October 20, 2002) (September 18, 2016)

-BYLAW: Nominations for the board of directors shall be made at the regularly scheduled meeting in January.
-All nominees shall sign a Certificate of Eligibility designed by the board prior to the election.
-(Revised November 17, 2001.)
+BYLAW: Nominations for the board of directors shall be made at the regularly scheduled business meeting in January.
+All nominees must affirm their support for the Minnesota Atheists Vision Statement.
+(Revised November 17, 2001) (September 18, 2016)

 SECTION 2.
 TERMS OF OFFICE

 Terms of office shall be one year, beginning March 1 following the election.
 There shall be no limit on the number of successive terms to which a member may be elected.
 A member shall not have the sole or combined service as the President and/or Chair for more than three consecutive years.
-After three years, that person shall be ineligible to run for ether of those positions for one year.
-(Revised October 20, 2002)
+After three years, that person shall be ineligible to run for ether of those positions or for the positions of associate president or associate chair for the following year.
+(Revised October 20, 2002) (September 18, 2016)